Sullivan County parents and students ready for first day at new West Ridge High School

 BLOUNTVILLE, Tenn.
 (WJHL) – Multiple school districts in the region start classes on Monday, including Sullivan County Schools.
 Over 2,000 students are enrolled at the new West Ridge High School.

-The West Ridge student population comes from the consolidation of Sullivan County East, North and South High Schools.
+The West Ridge student population comes from the consolidation of Sullivan County Central, North and South High Schools.

 Alex Huffman, a West Ridge Senior, said the new facility is an academic upgrade that provides more opportunities than his previous school at Sullivan County South.